Why and How to Change Your LinkedIn URL

 Of course, sometimes your name isn’t the right choice for your LinkedIn URL.
 For instance, people with common names may find that someone else has already claimed it.
 It also could be that your website isn’t your name for whatever reason.
 Furthermore, some people don’t want to use their names for this purpose, preferring another kind of branding.

 In these situations, there are other options.
-For instance, you can leverage your website, company, or brand name.
+For instance, you can use your website, company, or brand name.
 I am the founder of a company (PDCA Social), so I could use this instead of my name.
 Another option is to use a hybrid of your name and a relevant keyword.
 These keywords should reflect your personal branding or profession.
 I’d especially suggest this last approach when your name is already “taken.”
 It shows that you are taking your personal brand seriously.

 LinkedIn profile URL restrictions